 - Questionable debts, where there was fraud, misrepresentation, or you misappropriated funds while managing someone else’s money (fiduciary role).

 Speak with your Trustee if you have questions about a particular debt and whether a bankruptcy or a consumer proposal will release you from that debt.

 Free Information and help

 For more information and help, contact:

 - Office of the Superintendent of Bankruptcy - regulates bankruptcies, oversees and licenses trustees in bankruptcy (licensed insolvency trustees), and has helpful general information for debtors and creditors

-Phone: 1 877 376-9902 (toll free)
+Phone: 1 877 376-9902 (toll-free)

 - A Licensed Insolvency Trustee.
-Trustees are listed in the Yellow Pages under 'Bankruptcies', or search for 'trustee in bankruptcy' online.
-You can also get a listing of local trustees from the Office of the Superintendent of Bankruptcy at 1 877 376-9902 (toll free) or osb.ic.gc.ca
+Trustees are listed in the Yellow Pages under 'Bankruptcies,' or search for 'licensed insolvency trustee' online.
+You can also get a listing of local Licensed Insolvency Trustees from the Office of the Superintendent of Bankruptcy at 1-877-376-9902 (toll-free) or osb.ic.gc.ca